Valley-Installers/valley-installers-website/README.md

 # Valley Installers Website

 This project was built for a client, Valley Installers.
 This website elegantly highlights the work that Valley Installers offers their clients.

+# Natalie's Portion
+- Created wireframes for the clients
+- Footer
+- Home Page
+- Galley
+- Deployment via Zeit

+# Lillian's Portions
+- Created wireframes for the clients
+- Navigation Bar
+- About us Page
+- Setup Next.js

 ## Available Scripts
 In the project directory, you can run:

-npm start
+### npm start
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-npm test
+### npm test
 Launches the test runner in the interactive watch mode.
 See the section about running tests for more information.

-npm run build
+### npm run build
 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.